gamcil/cblaster/docs/source/usage.rst

 Performing a fully local search
 -------------------------------
-`clusterblaster` can also perform fully local searches, forgoing the need for any interaction with NCBI whatsoever.
+`cblaster` can also perform fully local searches, forgoing the need for any interaction with NCBI whatsoever.
-To do this, `clusterblaster` builds a faux-database JSON file from a list of GenBank files, and generates a `diamond` database of all protein sequences in this database.
+To do this, `cblaster` builds a faux-database JSON file from a list of GenBank files, and generates a `diamond` database of all protein sequences in this database.
-Then, `clusterblaster` searches can be run against the created `diamond` database, and genomic context obtained from the JSON file.
+Then, `cblaster` searches can be run against the created `diamond` database, and genomic context obtained from the JSON file.
 For example: